 It was an instant hit.
 What followed for Kane was a career of taking credit for Finger’s and then others work, and being paid handsomely for it.
 The writers and artists got what Kane considered a fair page rate, but far less than he was paid by the publisher and with no credit or royalties.
 As a businessman, you have to admire Bob Kane – in the way you might admire Donald Trump or Tony Montana.

 Like many of his peers, Bill Finger’s comic book career consisted mostly of anonymous writing for a basic page rate.
-He passed away 40 years ago in 1974.
+He passed away over 40 years ago in 1974.
 Bob Kane survived him a further 24 years until 1998.
 But in death, Bob did acknowledge a co-creator for Batman on his headstone – but sadly, it’s not who you think…

 Yup – God.
 As co-creators go, you could do a lot worse than THE creator I guess.
 God was not available for comment.